-Have a basic knowledge of statistics can help you with many tasks in your job as a marketer.
+Having a basic knowledge of statistics can help you with many tasks in your job as a marketer.
 Descriptive statistics can help you unveil insights about segments of your users.
-Regression analyzes can help you build prediction models for the performance of your campaigns.
+Regression analyses can help you build prediction models for the performance of your campaigns.

-For instance, can calculate the probability of a website visit leading to conversion using a propensity to spend model.
+For instance, one can calculate the probability of a website visit leading to conversion using a propensity-to-spend model.
 This can be done using logistic regression.
 Such a model can help reveal insight into user purchase behavior which can be very rewarding.

-Combining marketing, statistics with data science would allow you to use advanced technologies such as machine learning and deep learning to build models that would help with predictions and yield better measurement for your campaigns.
+Combining marketing, and statistics with data science would allow you to use advanced technologies such as machine learning and deep learning to build models that would help with predictions and yield better measurements for your campaigns.

 Marketing Meets Computer Science

 Know that we know what statistics and data science can help you solve as a marketer.
 Let’s go even deeper and try to solve more complicated problems, shall we?

 As a marketer, the world of Search Engine Marketing should not be strange land for you.
 More precisely, the terrain of keyword research.
 Whether you are an ads specialist, media buyer, or SEO specialist keyword research will cross your professional path.

 But, why are talking about this subject?
 Well, the reason for this is known to most marketers as “search intent”.
 If you do not know what that refers to it simply means interpreting the intent behind a user writing a query (a string of keywords) in a search engine.